ARK: Survival Evolved Tek Tier Update Delayed For Surprise Feature

 - Tek Tier Phase 1: Tek Engram system, Element Resource system, Tek Replicator, Tek Rifle, Tek Helmet, Tek Visor, Tek Jetpack, Tek Boots, Tek Gloves, Tek Rex Saddle, Tek Transmitter, and more.

-- New Dino: Ovis Aries!
+- New Dino: Ovis Aries

-- New Dino: Thylacoleo!
+- New Dino: Thylacoleo

-- New Dino: Basilosaurus!
+- New Dino: Basilosaurus

-- New Dino: Baryonyx!
+- New Dino: Baryonyx

-- New Dino: Purlovia!
+- New Dino: Purlovia

-- New Dino: Microraptor!
+- New Dino: Microraptor

-- New Dino: Ammonite!
+- New Dino: Ammonite

 - New Item: Lance (for jousting of course!), and you can now also use a Shield when Weapon-Riding (provided you are using an appropriate Weapon).

-- Alliance-Chat channel!
+- Alliance-Chat channel

 - Admin Command Logs & Chat Logs file output options